shobrook/syntaxis/README.md

 ### Printing an Object Hierarchy

-`trees` holds a list of `ObjectNode`s, each representing the root node of an object hierarchy.
-Each `ObjectNode` has the following attributes:
+`get_trees` returns a list of `ObjectNode`s, each representing the root node of an object hierarchy and which has the following attributes:
 * **`name` _(str)_:** Name of the object
 * **`is_callable` _(bool)_:** Whether the object is callable (i.e. has `__call__` defined)
 * **`order` _(int)_:** Indicates the type of connection to the parent node (e.g. `0` is an attribute of the parent, `1` is an attribute of the output of the parent when called, etc.); `-1` if node is root